moveit/mujoco_ros2_control/doc/moveit_doc.rst

 Introduction
 ------------

-This documents provide guidence on how to setup and use mujoco_ros2_control package.
+This document provides guidance on how to setup and use `mujoco_ros2_control` package.
-This page will demonstrate package's features with a robot manipulator, but the package is not specifically designed for manipulation and can be used for any types of robots.
+This page will demonstrate the supported MuJoCo simulation features with a robot manipulator.
+However, this package is not specifically designed for manipulation and can be used for any types of robots.

 Prerequisites